hodefiDavid/lognet_project/README.md

 # My API Poject

-Welcome to My Website!
-This website provides various features such as getting weather forecasts, user authentication (login/signup), changing passwords, and sending emails with OTP (One-Time Password).
-The website is connected to a PostgreSQL database to store user information.
+Welcome to My Poject!
+This Poject provides various features such as getting weather forecasts, user authentication (login/signup), changing passwords, and sending emails with OTP (One-Time Password).
+The Poject is connected to a PostgreSQL database to store user information.

 ## Features